US pushes for extension of Gaza pause, but the possibility of war raging again looms large | KRDO

 While Americans celebrated Thanksgiving, a rush of developments in the Middle East led to emotional reunions among hostages and their families.
 But the plight of the majority still in captivity and that of Palestinian civilians underscored the brutal toll of the war.
 And with President Joe Biden back in Washington after his holiday weekend in Nantucket, Massachusetts, medium- and longer-term factors are coming into view that suggest the fighting could soon be raging again – and become even more intractable and costly.

 Still, hopes are rising that after the agreed four-day span of releases, the deal will not end as scheduled on Monday.
 Hamas is pushing to enact a clause in the original arrangement that would see extra days of pauses in Israeli strikes in return for the freeing of each group of 10 hostages.
-The Israeli Cabinet has discussed the idea.
+The Israeli Cabinet has discussed the idea and Prime Minister Benjamin Netanyahu told Biden in a call Sunday an extension would be welcome, his office said in a statement.
 And the US and Qatar – the two critical intermediaries in the deal – are seeking to use the momentum of the pause to create a foundation for a more permanent end to the fighting that could see more hostages freed and civilians shielded in Gaza.

-And there’s pain far away from Gaza and Israel, as appeared to be underlined again Saturday when three Palestinian college students were shot in Burlington, Vermont.
-Police have yet to establish a motive, but civil rights groups called on authorities to probe for bias by the shooter.
+And there’s pain far away from Gaza and Israel.
+A suspect was arrested in the shooting of three Palestinian college students in Vermont.
+Jason J. Eaton, 48, was arrested Sunday afternoon near the scene of the attack, the Burlington Police Department said in a news release.
+Police did not detail early Monday what charges he was facing.
+CNN has been unable to establish whether Eaton has a lawyer.
 The attack follows an upsurge of antisemitism that has also made American Jews feel less safe.

 Why the Gaza pause may eventually unravel